Tanzanian opposition party says police kill 7 ahead of vote

-ZANZIBAR, Tanzania (AP) - A major opposition party in Tanzania is accusing police of shooting dead seven citizens amid unrest over alleged fraud on the eve of the country’s presidential election.
+ZANZIBAR, Tanzania (AP) - A major opposition party in Tanzania is accusing police of shooting dead at least seven citizens amid unrest over alleged fraud on the eve of the country’s presidential election.

 The ACT Wazalendo party on Tuesday also said police in the semi-autonomous island region arrested its Zanzibar presidential candidate, Maalim Seif Sharif Hamad.
 A police official in Zanzibar city, Mohammed Hassan Haji, confirmed the arrest to The Associated Press but gave no details.